 College of The Albemarle’s (COA) Associate Degree Nursing (ADN) program will teach you the skills needed to provide nursing care to patients in a variety of settings, helping prepare you for the nurse’s role as a patient care provider and member of an interdisciplinary healthcare team.

 - Medical offices.

 - Long-term care facilities.

 - Community agencies.

-Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN) which is required for practice as a Registered Nurse.
-Employment opportunities include hospitals, long term care facilities, clinics, physicians’ offices, industry, and community agencies.
+Graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-RN) required to practice as a registered nurse (RN).

 3343 Peachtree Road NE, Suite 850

 Applicants for this program will need to meet specific requirements to be considered for admission.
 Please review the program’s Admission Fact Sheet carefully to get exact information on admission requirements.
 Attendance to a Health Sciences and Wellness Admission (HSWP) Information session is mandatory — either in person or through our online video.